betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/v1_5/CookBook.md

 TEST(FooTest, InvokesBarCorrectly) {
   MyMock mock;
-  // Class MockFunction<F> has exactly one mock strategy.
+  // Class MockFunction<F> has exactly one mock schedulingStrategy.
 It is named
   // Call() and has type F.
   MockFunction<void(string check_point_name)> check;
   {